MS in Nutrition Science

 The National Institutes of Health (NIH) recently issued its first ever NIH-wide strategic plan for nutrition research that seeks cross-cutting, innovative opportunities to advance nutrition research across a wide range of areas to improve health and to prevent or combat diseases and conditions affected by nutrition.
 Penn Nursing’s new MSNS degree is perfectly designed to meet this need.

-“The foundation of our new online MS in Nutrition Science is built upon Penn Nursing’s stellar reputation in rigorous, high-quality teaching of Nutrition Science and mentorship of interdisciplinary scholars in Nutrition Science research across the University, and also upon the University’s great stature in the clinical nutrition realms, dating from the research and development of intravenous nutrition at Penn in the late 1960s to current state-of-the-art research in omics-based nutrition, obesity, diabetes, and a full range of nutrition-associated diseases and conditions.”
+“The foundation of our new online MS in Nutrition Science is built upon the University’s and Penn Nursing’s great stature in the clinical nutrition realms, dating from the research and development of intravenous nutrition at Penn in the late 1960s to current state-of-the-art research in omics-based nutrition, obesity, diabetes, and a full range of nutrition-associated diseases and conditions.”

-— Charlene Compher, PhD, RD, Professor of Nutrition Science, Director of Undergraduate Nutrition Programs
+— Charlene Compher, PhD, RD, Professor of Nutrition Science, Director of Graduate Nutrition Programs

 Through an interdisciplinary approach, the online MS in Nutrition Science will increase the body of knowledge in nutrition science to improve public health and health promotion for nutrition-associated disease management both in the US and globally.
 Graduates of our MSNS program will be well-positioned to advance their careers and will have access to a strong network of researchers and practice professionals in areas with a heavy nutrition focus, such as pediatrics, geriatrics, surgery, gastrointestinal medicine, obesity management, and oncology.